 ▸ Don’t touch.
 Parent birds may leave their chicks alone in the nest for long periods of time while foraging.
 They are not abandoned.
 When we touch them, we leave behind a scent that may attract more predators.

 ▸ Resist.
 What if the chick is not in the nest?
 Again, this does not mean they are abandoned.
-Depending on the species and their developmental stage, this is a normal behavior.
+Depending on the species and their developmental stage, this is normal behavior.
 For instance, many species of birds such as robins, scrub jays, crows, and owls leave the nest and spend as many as 2-5 days on the ground before they can fly.
 This is a normal and vital part of the young birds’ development.
 While they are on the ground, the birds are cared for and protected by their parents and are taught vital life skills (finding food, identifying predators, flying).

 ☎ ▸ Best is generally to avoid contact and call the local wildlife care center instead.
 Prepare: Find that number and email before you go so that it puts your mind at ease.
 If no one answers that call, then make a note of the location, take a pic, and send it.